• Skip to primary navigation

 Jump to Recipe

-Looking for heart cookies for Valentines?
-Here is a set of delicious, chocolate dipped heart shaped sugar cookies I made and decorated for Valentine's Day.
-These pretty cookies will make perfect choice as Valentine's Day cookies.
+Looking for romantic heart cookies for Valentines?
+Here is a set of delicious, chocolate dipped heart shaped sugar cookies you can make.
+The cookies are covered in decadent dark chocolate and decorated with bright red hearts and bows, all shaped by hand without any molds.
+They make perfect choice as Valentine's Day cookies.

 These decorated sugar cookies come is a set of 2 designs, and are perfect for gifting.
 You can gift them as individually wrapped Valentine cookies.
 They can also be packed together in a set of 2 cookies or 3 cookies.